Potluck Discussion: Ideal Mental States, Mixing Energy Systems, and Memorable Failures

 Grant Holicky 30:31

-For what he meant was you can go really deep on heart intervals and not have to worry about looking at the road.
-Yes.
-But getting somebody to come inside and get on a train or after riding outside.
+For what he meant was you can go really deep on hard intervals and not have to worry about looking at the road.

 Trevor Connor 30:43

-Little tough little tough little tough.
 Yep.
-So I think before we leave my topic, I’m not sure we concluded anything.
-I’ve got to go back to this calling me methodical.
-So I’ve got to say what I could still consider the best compliment I’ve ever gotten in my life, which I am 100% Certain was not meant as a compliment.
-Was from Peter Reid, who told me that I was the most tenacious and stubborn athlete he had ever met.
-And what a world Ironman champion says you are the most tenacious.
+So I think before we leave my topic – I’m not sure we concluded anything – I’ve got to go back to this calling me methodical.
+So, I’ve got to say, what I could still consider the best compliment I’ve ever gotten in my life – which I am 100% certain was not meant as a compliment – was from Peter Reid, who told me that I was the most tenacious and stubborn athlete he had ever met.
+And when a World Ironman champion says you are the most tenacious athelete he’s ever met…?

 Grant Holicky 31:15